GianMarcoAlagna/ParAdoX/README.md

 # ParAdoX
-Welcome to ParAdoX the simple C++ based,
+Welcome to ParAdoX a simple C++ based,
   Console-Game.